wwarthen/RomWBW/Source/Images/d_infocom/Readme.txt

                  RAM.
 Tested on RC 2014 SC-126 using TeraTerm

-You should (test and) choose one that works on you configuration, and possibly copy and rename it as vezza.com.
+You should (test and) choose one that works on you configuration, and ideally copy and rename it as vezza.com, so the Alias COM files can find and execute the game.

 The above is a subset of available builds.
 The full repository is available at https://gitlab.com/sijnstra1/vezza/